berntxspeed/mosaico/README.md

+# To Get Running Locally - as /dist is used in bluenile-app

+$sudo npm install --save-dev
+$sudo grunt build
+(copy updated /dist directory into /static/mosaico/dist in bluenile-app)

 # Mosaico - Responsive Email Template Editor

 Mosaico is a JavaScript library (or maybe a single page application) supporting the editing of email templates.